andywilsonuk/StringTokenFormatter/README.md

 1. The passed `ITokenValueContainer` provides the value based on the token name
 2. A value conversion is then attempted based on the collection of `TokenValueConverter`s in the settings
-3. If the token contains alignment or formatting details, `string.Format` is called with the `FormatProvider` from the settings
+3. Value is then formatted using a [Formatter Defintion](#formatter-definitions) or `FormatProvider` from the settings

 Block Commands are processed by the `InterpolatedStringExpander` and follow the flow of steps 2.1 and 2.2 for obtaining their relevant values from tokens.